julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 It contains 12 folk workings specific to the situation + 1 ritual to tie a living plant to your threshold.

-The guide also helps you choose the method that is right for your problem.
+The guide also helps you choose the right methods for your state of witchy affairs.

 Most importantly, do not confuse performance with practice.